pkasinathan/chronometry/bin/README.md

-# 🛠️ Chronometry Shell Scripts Reference
+# 🛠️ Chronometry Shell Scripts Reference (Advanced Users)

+**Tip:** For starting and managing Chronometry as a background service, just run `manage_services.sh` for an easy, streamlined setup.

 ## Overview